Expansion joint: Bridge expansion joints

 Modular expansion joints are used when the movements of a bridge exceed the capacity of a single gap joint or a finger type joint.
-One watertight system, invented by the Swiss company Mageba, is designed on a modular basis and can be tailored to satisfy the specific requirements of almost any structure.
 Modular multiple-gap expansion joints can accommodate movements in all directions and rotations about every axis.
-They can be used for longitudinal movements of as little as 160 mm, or for very large movements of over 3000 mm.
+They can be used for longitudinal movements of as little as 160mm, or for very large movements of over 3000 mm.
 The total movement of the bridge deck is divided among a number of individual gaps which are created by horizontal surface beams.
 The individual gaps are sealed by watertight elastomeric profiles, and surface beam movements are regulated by an elastic control system.
 The drainage of the joint is via the drainage system of the bridge deck.
 Certain joints feature so-called “sinus plates” on their surface, which reduce noise from over-passing traffic by up to 80%.

-See also masonry control joints, which are sometimes used in bridge slabs.
+Masonry control joints are also sometimes used in bridge slabs.

 Masonry

 Clay bricks expand as they absorb heat and moisture.
 This places compression stress on the bricks and mortar, encouraging bulging or flaking.
 A joint replacing mortar with elastomeric sealant will absorb the compressive forces without damage.
 Concrete decking (most typically in sidewalks) can suffer similar horizontal issues, which is usually relieved by adding a wooden spacer between the slabs.
 The wooden expansion joint compresses as the concrete expands.
 Dry, rot-resistant cedar is typically used, with a row of nails protruding out that will embed into the concrete and hold the spacer in place.